João Cancelo: Personal life

 In January 2013, Cancelo's mother Filomena was killed in a car accident on the A2 motorway in Seixal.
 Cancelo and his brother were asleep and received only minor injuries.
 Due to the emotional toll it took on him, Cancelo considered retiring from football.

-Cancelo and his girlfriend Daniela Machado had a daughter in 2019.
+Cancelo and his girlfriend Daniela Machado had a daughter, Alicia, in December 2019.
 On 30 December 2021, their Manchester home was burgled by four men who stole some of his personal jewellery.
 Cancelo retaliated in self-defence and suffered facial injuries, but said that his family were safe.
+In 2024, the couple had their second daughter, Camila.